Morocco: Foundation and dynasties

 The Muslim conquest of the Maghreb that had begun during the mid-7th century was completed under the Umayyad Caliphate by 709.
 The caliphate introduced both Islam and the Arabic language to the area; this period also saw the beginning of a trend of Arab migration to the Maghreb which would last for centuries and effect a demographic shift in the region.
 While constituting part of the larger empire, Morocco was initially organised as a subsidiary province of Ifriqiya, with the local governors appointed by the Muslim governor in Kairouan.

-The indigenous Berber tribes adopted Islam, but retained their customary laws.
+The indigenous Berber peoples adopted Islam, but retained their customary laws.
 They also paid taxes and tribute to the new Muslim administration.
 The first independent Muslim state in the area of modern Morocco was the Kingdom of Nekor, an emirate in the Rif Mountains.
 It was founded by Salih I ibn Mansur in 710, as a client state to the Umayyad Caliphate.
 After the outbreak of the Berber Revolt in 739, the Berbers formed other independent states such as the Miknasa of Sijilmasa and the Barghawata.

 al-Qarawiyyin, founded in Fes in the 9th century, was a major spiritual, literary, and intellectual centre.

 The founder of the Idrisid dynasty and the great-grandson of Hasan ibn Ali, Idris ibn Abdallah, had fled to Morocco after the massacre of his family by the Abbasids in the Hejaz.
 He convinced the Awraba Berber tribes to break their allegiance to the distant Abbasid caliphs and he founded the Idrisid dynasty in 788.
 The Idrisids established Fes as their capital and Morocco became a centre of Muslim learning and a major regional power.
 The Idrisids were ousted in 927 by the Fatimid Caliphate and their Miknasa allies.
 After Miknasa broke off relations with the Fatimids in 932, they were removed from power by the Maghrawa of Sijilmasa in 980.